trevormorgan/git-katas/reverted-merge/README.md

    * You may assume that feature Y is also working with the old library version.
 2. Take the role of the library team and fix the bug in the library on the integrate branch, e.g. change `lib.txt`.
-3. Next we explore how you can get the changes from the branch into the master again.
+3. Next we explore how you can get the changes from the branch into the main again.
 First try to merge to see what happens.
 The `lib.txt` file changes as expected, but '`mymodule.txt` does not.
-For an in depth discussion of the reason why, consult this gist: [Reverting a faulty merge](https://github.com/git/git/blob/master/Documentation/howto/revert-a-faulty-merge.txt).
+For an in depth discussion of the reason why, consult this gist: [Reverting a faulty merge](https://github.com/git/git/blob/main/Documentation/howto/revert-a-faulty-merge.txt).

 > reverting a merge commit also
 > undoes the _data_ that the commit changed, but it does absolutely